0AlexZhong0/0alexzhong0.github.io/content/posts/2020-11-00-unit-test-now-part-two-the-pragmatic-programmer-edition.md

 ### <a name='tdd-basic-cycle' style='border:none;'>The basic cycle</a>

 TDD suggests writing the tests upfront before we start implementing the functions.
-The **basic cycle** of *TDD* is:
+The **basic cycle** of _TDD_ is:

 > 1. **Decide** on a small piece of functionality you want to add.
-2. Write a test that will pass once that functionality is implemented.
+> 2. Write a test that will pass once that functionality is implemented.
-3. Run all tests.
+> 3. Run all tests.
 Verify that the **only failure** is the one you just wrote.
-4. Write the smallest amount of code needed to get the test to pass and verify that the tests now run cleanly.
+> 4. Write the smallest amount of code needed to get the test to pass and verify that the tests now run cleanly.
-5. **Refactor** your code: see if there is a way to improve on what you just wrote (the test or the function).
+> 5. **Refactor** your code: see if there is a way to improve on what you just wrote (the test or the function).
 Make sure the tests still pass when you're done.

 Let's put the steps into practice, suppose we want to define a function that checks if two words are anagrams, we say string `s1` is an [anagram](https://en.wikipedia.org/wiki/Anagram) of string `s2` if we can rearrange the letters of `s1` to make it the same as `s2`.
 Initially, we will make the function always return `false`.
 Here is the start: